DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``eal_parse_pci_DomBDF`` replaced by ``rte_pci_addr_parse``
   - ``rte_eal_compare_pci_addr`` replaced by ``rte_pci_addr_cmp``

+* dpaa2: removal of ``rte_dpaa2_memsegs`` structure which has been replaced by a pa-va search library.
+This structure was earlier being used for holding memory segments used by dpaa2 driver for faster pa->va translation.
+This structure would be made internal (or removed if all dependencies are cleared) in future releases.

 * mbuf: The opaque ``mbuf->hash.sched`` field will be updated to support generic definition in line with the ethdev TM and MTR APIs.
 Currently, this field is defined in librte_sched in a non-generic way.
 The new generic format